nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testResult.md

   </tr>
 </table>

-The logical identifier of the observation resource.
+The logical identifier of the Observation resource.

 ### meta.profile ###